From Decor to Drinks: Everything You Need to Know to Host the Perfect Sports Party” – Expert Tips and Tricks for Sports-Themed Hosting

 - Provide snacks and refreshments: Offer a variety of snacks, such as chips, popcorn, and pretzels, as well as non-alcoholic drinks, such as soda and water.
 When I put out snacks, they aren’t always junk food.
 I’ll make a charcuterie board with hummus, grapes, low-calorie dips, and veggies for those looking for healthy ops.

-- Create a betting pool: Encourage guests to place bets on the game by picking the winner or guessing the final score, adding excitement to the party.
+- Create a betting pool: Encourage guests to play Super bowl Squares on the game by picking the winner or guessing the final score, adding excitement to the party.
 My husband handles the competition, and the winner gets something silly, like a special cupcake or the title of “winner” for the day.
 Some friends are more serious about betting and use online apps to place their bets.

 - Organize a halftime competition: During halftime, organize a competition, such as a trivia game or a relay race, to keep guests engaged and entertained.
 We have a small putting green area in our backyard.
 It’s easy to set up croquet or lawn ball for friends who take breaks or are those socializing and looking for something outside to participate in.
 I often find those side activities become as competitive as the sports game on tv!